Can a Dentist Pull a Tooth With An Active Infection?

 What you should know and take away from this is that if you have a dental problem or infection, you should have it taken care of while its still early.
 That way you can avoid all of the potentially complicated aftermath.

 An infected tooth can certainly be pulled because an infection does not preclude it from being extracted.
 However there are certain situations where it may be beneficial to wait a little before having it taken out.
 Why you may want to do that is because there are times where the pain is so ambiguous that you're not able to pinpoint where the source is.

 Last but not least there are also situations where you may not be able to have the tooth taken out such as if you're not able to get numb.
 The swelling and abscess can be so severe that your body simply won't get numb!

 This is why it is important to go in for your biannual dental check ups so that you can catch problems while they're small.
 It'll lead to more conservative and less expensive treatments if you do!

 If you happen to be in the long island city area of NY, our office does offer tooth extractions.
-If not, you should try to find a dentist close to you.
+If not, you should try to find an emergency dentist close to you.
 You definitely don't want to delay treatment.